 The construction industry regularly tops the list for the Health and Safety Executive’s (HSE) annual Fatal Injury Statistics.

-As a result, focus on Health & Safety standards for the industry has never been higher.
+As a result, the focus on Health & Safety standards for the industry has never been higher.
 The HSE regularly conduct campaigns undertaking proactive on-site inspections to review certain aspects of compliance with the Construction (Design & Management) Regulations 2015 (CDM 2015).

 At Lighthouse, we employ competent, qualified consultants with experience of all aspects of the construction sector.